fhill2/legends-docs/docs/project-planning.md

 edits to source files can be tracked within our management notes for that task. in jira, this would have to be implemented with a jira "github" plugin, more setup.. keeps everything in 1 place in the repo, and keeps things simple. we can link to PRs, parts of the source code easier.

+talk about collaborative editing with pull requests after the initial report content is put together